LailaAlMadhagi/XAS_analysis/README.md

 E2: Experimental spectra peak fitting

-GTE1: Theoretical electron density function calulation for a gas
+GTE1: Theoretical electron density function calculation for a gas

-LES1: (Theoretical) excited state calulation for a liquid
+LES1: (Theoretical) excited state calculation for a liquid

-SES1: (Theoretical) excited state calulation for a solid
+SES1: (Theoretical) excited state calculation for a solid

-C1:  Compares experimental spectra with theorectically calculated data
+C1:  Compares experimental spectra with theoretically calculated data

 GW1:  Wrapper Script to run E2, GTE1 and C1 for a gas